cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/6-ibc-app-steps.md

 <HighlightBox type="note">

-Applications that process asynchronous acknowledgments must handle reverting state changes when appropriate.
+Applications that process asynchronous acknowledgements must handle reverting state changes when appropriate.
 Any state changes that occurred during the `OnRecvPacket` callback will be written for asynchronous acknowledgments.

 </HighlightBox>